qbead/qbeadWebsite/content/book/book.md

 This concept map illustrates how the lessons and adventures are connected and build upon each other.
 Here you will find both sophisticated engineering adventures that use the SpinWheel directly (double-lined hexagons), along with companion lessons that further explore some of the key concepts you’ll encounter in the adventures (single-lined hexagons).

-The three shaded hexagons are gentler introductory lessons present only in the [paper booklet](/paper_booklet/).
-Feel free to skip them and jump directly into the adventures, but do not shy away from skimming through them if this is the first time you have attempted to write a program.
+The three shaded hexagons are gentler introductory lessons found only in the [paper booklet](/paper_booklet/).
+Feel free to skip them and jump directly into the adventures.
+We do recommend skimming through them if this is the first time you have attempted to write a program.

 <style>
 @font-face {